RaptorCapture247/AquaVaults-Swapper/README.md

 1. Go to the GitHub repository where this README is located.

-2. Locate the HTML file called Swapper UI.html.
+2. Locate the HTML file called Swapper-UI.html.

 3. Download it and save it exactly as: